JetBrains/kotlin-web-site/pages/contribute.md

 # Contributing to Kotlin

 Kotlin is an open-source project under the [Apache 2.0 License](https://github.com/JetBrains/kotlin/blob/master/license/LICENSE.txt).
-The source code, tooling, documentation and even this web site is maintained on [GitHub](https://github.com/jetbrains/kotlin).
+The source code, tooling, documentation and even this web site are maintained on [GitHub](https://github.com/jetbrains/kotlin).
 While Kotlin is mostly developed by JetBrains, there are hundreds of external contributors to the Kotlin project and we are always on the lookout for more people to help us.

 ## Participate in Early Access Preview